Todd A. Bussert

 - "Federal Practice Update” sponsored by the New York State Association of Criminal Defense Lawyers, Bureau of Prisons Designations and Half-Way House Litigation (Brooklyn, New York February 2006)

-- Principal author, The Federal Bureau of Prisons in Defending a Federal Criminal Case (Federal Defenders of San Diego, Inc. 2016).
+- Author, The Federal Bureau of Prisons in Defending a Federal Criminal Case (Federal Defenders of San Diego, Inc. 2016).

 - Co-author, How Federal Prisoners Are Placed: Shedding Light on the BOP's Inmate Classification and Designation Process, Criminal Justice (ABA Spring 2016)